 Review your mall or center hours.
 If you are an independent, get together with other local retailers on your street and make and post your own starting with Black Friday.

-The National Retail Federation forecasts this is going to be a good holiday season for retail.
-The winners who have brick and mortar stores will be the ones who came up with a plan and executed it.
-The losers will let their customer walk out the door empty-handed and those sales that should have been theirs go to an online retailer.
+The National Retail Federation forecast predicts that 2021 will produce the "highest holiday retail sales on record."
+The winners who have brick-and-mortar stores will be the ones who came up with a plan and executed it.
+The losers will let their customers walk out the door empty-handed and those sales that should have been theirs go to an online retailer.

 Use this 30-minute checkup to start to get some of the basics out of the way, then encourage your employees to help you come up with another 30-minute list you can easily accomplish in a day so you can have a great holiday season; one that is joyous and focused on the happiness of your customers.

-That second list would probably include your marketing strategy, a promotions plan, online marketing campaigns, scheduling your social media holiday messages and LIVE videos, shipping of gifts and additional training for your sales associates.
+That second list would probably include your marketing strategy, a promotions plan, online marketing campaigns, scheduling your social media holiday promotions and messages and LIVE videos, shipping of gifts, and additional training for your sales associates.

 Once traffic picks up, you'll be glad you dedicated the time now to prepare.
-While you can never have a perfect plan, you can limit things that stop your from enjoying the shopping season.
-For more ideas, click the button below.
+While you can never have a perfect plan, you can limit things that stop you from enjoying the shopping season and surviving working holiday retail.